susam/emfy/README.md

 memory.

 While you are getting used to the Emacs key bindings, keep this [GNU Emacs Reference Card][emacs-ref] handy.
 Also, if you are using it in GUI mode, then the menu options can be quite helpful.
 The menu options contain frequently used operations.
 The option for each operation also displays the key bindings that can be used to invoke the same operation.
+If you have hidden the menu bar, you can always invoke it by typing `<f10>`.

 [emacs-ref]: https://www.gnu.org/software/emacs/refcards/pdf/refcard.pdf